TheRambotnic/GamePatchesAndConfigs/README.md

 # Game Patches, Fixes and Configs
-This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point. **WINDOWS USERS ONLY!**
+This personal repository is meant to store all configs and patches for games I really love and am still playing or would like to return to at some point.
+Should also mention that these settings were tested on a Nvidia GT 1030 GPU because I'm broke. **WINDOWS USERS ONLY!**

 | Table of Contents 							|
 ------------------------------------------------|